Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _visualView.AddVisual("Radial_Gradient", _radialGradientVisual);
    ```

 In the case of the linear gradient, the start and end points define the direction of the gradient, and the colors are plotted perpendicular to this line.
 In the following example, the `SpreadMethod` is set to `Repeat`.
-As a result, in the corners below and above the lines passing through the start and end points, other colors are plotted:
+As a result, other colors are plotted in the corners below and above the lines passing through the start and the end points:
    ```csharp
    GradientVisual _linearGradientVisual = new GradientVisual();